- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

 One human rights group reported that at least 450 people have been injured and a further 500 arrested so far.

-Access to the internet and social media platforms also continues to be restricted, in an oppressive attempt to curb the disruptions and prevent dissidents from instigating and orchestrating the protests online.
+Access to the internet and social media platforms also continues to be restricted, reportedly in an attempt to curb the disruptions and prevent dissidents from instigating and orchestrating the protests online.

 ⚠️ #Iran is now subject to the most severe internet restrictions since the November 2019 massacre.